aws-samples/mlops-pipeline-prestodb/blog_post.md

             )
         ```

-        Here, we use the `config['scripts']['source_dir']` which points
+        Here, the `config['scripts']['source_dir']` is used which points
-        to our data preprocessing script that connects to the PrestoDB
+        to the data preprocessing script that connects to the PrestoDB
         instance.
 Parameters used as arguments in
         [`step_args`](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#:~:text=%2C%0A%20%20%20%20sagemaker_session%3Dpipeline_session%2C%0A-,step_args,-%3D%20pyspark_processor.run(%0A%20%20%20%20inputs))
         are configurable and fetched from the config file.